 Most expats choose to come to Germany either because of love, or because of the strong economy and plentiful job opportunities.
 If you belong to the former category, the question of location is usually pre-decided by where your partner is from.
 However, if you're footloose, then read on…!

 Before you read this article, a quick call-to-action!
 Please subscribe to us on YouTube if you would like to see new videos when we upload them.
-We’will add new content each week.
+We'will add new content every couple of weeks.
 Thanks! 🙂

 Why Düsseldorf specifically?

 Often times, when people think about making the exciting international move to Germany, they consider the big three.
 Berlin with its youthful hipster scene and a magnet for start-ups; Munich for its traditional feel, high quality of life and proximity to the Alps; or Frankfurt as a well-known international hub and financial centre, with its compact, easily navigable inner-city.
 That’s only natural.